-Q: A licensee wants to move one of its offices to a different location.
+Q: A licensee wants to move its main office to a different location.
 What notification is required to the Department?

 A: A licensee may change the location of an office with the prior written approval of the Director.
-The licensee must submit a \$150.00 fee with such a request.
+Currently, such request must be made in writing to the Department.
+Beginning on January 1, 2021, all licensees licensed through the NMLS must make all such requests through an advance change notice filing in the NMLS.
+The Department assesses a fee of \$150 in connection with such a request.
 The licensee will also be billed the cost of a notice of publication of the request.

-Q: A licensee is undergoing a change of control.
+Q: A licensee in undergoing a change of control.
 What notification is required to the Department?

-A: Section 45-914 provides that prior written approval of the Director shall be required whenever a change in control is proposed.
+A: Section 45-914 provides that the prior written approval of the Director shall be required whenever a change in control is proposed.
+Currently, such requests must be made in writing, directly to the Department.
+Beginning on January 1, 2021, all licensees licensed through the NMLS must make all such requests through an advance change notice filing in the NMLS.
 Control in the case of a corporation shall mean (1) direct or indirect ownership or the right to control 10 percent or more of the voting shares of the corporation or (2) the ability of a person or group acting in concert to elect a majority of the directors or otherwise effect a change in policy.
 Control in the case of any other entity shall mean any change in the principals of the organization, whether active or passive.
 The Director may require such information as he or she deems necessary to determine whether a new application is required.
 The costs of investigating a change of control shall be paid by the person or persons requesting such approval.